HoussemGuirat/chat_with_mistral/README.md

 ## Project Structure

-- **test/**: This folder contains test scripts for the Enova robotic chat system.
+- **test/**: This folder contains test scripts for the chat system.
 - **requirements.txt**: A file listing all the Python libraries required for this project.

 ## Usage